UBIEEE/Getting-Started-2023/README.md

 ## Introduction

 Welcome the University at Buffalo IEEE Micromouse!
-This repository is a collection of resources to help you get started with the Micromouse project.
+This repository is a quick way to help you get started with the Micromouse project.
 If you have any questions, please reach out to [Eric Butcher](mailto:ericbutc@buffalo.edu).
 Please first got to the software section and download all the required software there.
 After you have downloaded the necessary software, please continue to the practicing git section and complete the steps laid out there.

 ## Software